-(d) A Land Use Compatibility Statement pursuant to OAR 340 Division 18 and a statement that the facility is compatible with the solid waste management plan for the jurisdiction.
+(d) A Land Use Compatibility Statement under OAR 340 Division 18 and a statement that the facility is compatible with the solid waste management plan for the jurisdiction.

 (2) To conduct the evaluation under section (3) of this rule, the department may require a composting facility to conduct groundwater sampling or monitoring and provide analytical results to the department.

-(3) Based on information provided by the composting operator, and any other information available to the department, the department will evaluate the current and likely future impact of the composting facility to human health and the environment.
+(3) Based on information provided by the operator, and any other information available to the department, the department will evaluate the current and likely future impact of the facility to human health and the environment.
 The department will evaluate the degree to which a composting facility may present a risk of adverse effects to surface water and groundwater, and the likelihood the facility will create unacceptable odor problems.

 (a) All composting facilities the department determines present a low environmental risk must comply with OAR 340-096-0100: Registration.
 Any requirements the department determines are necessary for a facility to operate in compliance with OAR 340-096-0070: Performance Standards will be incorporated into the registration Approval Conditions under OAR 340-096-0100.
 Approval Conditions may include any of the matters addressed in OAR 340-096-0090: Operations Plan Approval.
-The department will consider a composting facility a “low risk” facility if, based on the information provided under (1) and (2) of this rule, the specific location of the facility, the feedstocks used, and the operational and compliance history of the facility, the department determines:
+The department will consider a composting facility a “low risk” facility if, based on the information provided under (1) and (2) of this rule, the specific location of the facility, the feedstocks used, and the operational and compliance history of the facility, owner, or operator, the department determines:

-(A) The facility is not likely to cause discharge of leachate or leachate-contaminated stormwater to surface water;
+(A) The facility is not likely to cause discharge of leachate, liquid digestate, or leachate or liquid digestate-contaminated stormwater to surface water;

-(B) Infiltration of leachate or stormwater from the facility will not cause a likely adverse impact to soil, groundwater quality, or indirectly to surface water quality; and
+(B) Infiltration of leachate, liquid digestate, or stormwater from the facility will not cause a likely adverse impact to soil, groundwater quality, or indirectly to surface water quality; and

 (C) The facility is not likely to cause odor problems beyond the boundaries of the facility.

 (b) All composting facilities the department determines present a risk of potential adverse effects to surface water, groundwater, or soil, or may create odor problems beyond the boundaries of the facility, must comply with OAR 340-096-0090: Operations Plan Approval.
-The department will consider a composting facility to present a “risk of potential adverse effects” if, based on the information provided under (1) and (2) of this rule, including but not limited to the location of the facility; the design, structures, and operational requirements necessary to meet the requirements of OAR 340-096-0070; the feedstocks used, and the operational and compliance history of the facility, the department determines:
+The department will consider a composting facility to present a “risk of potential adverse effects” if, based on the information provided under (1) and (2) of this rule, including but not limited to the location of the facility; the design, structures, and operational requirements necessary to meet the requirements of OAR 340-096-0070; the feedstocks used, the operational and compliance history of the facility, and the type of composting process used, the department determines:

 (A) The composting facility presents a risk of unpermitted releases of leachate or stormwater to surface water;